bjucps/cps110-thinkcspy/_sources/NestedData/WPExtractFromNestedData.rst

 Understand.
 Extract.
 Repeat.

-To illustrate this, we will walk through extracting information from data formatted in a way that it's return by the Twitter API.
+To illustrate this, we will walk through extracting information from JSON data formatted in the way that it's returned by the Twitter API.
 This nested dictionary results from querying Twitter, asking for three tweets matching "University of Michigan".
 As you'll see, it's quite a daunting data structure, even when printed with nice indentation as it's shown below.